JarateKing/TF2-Hud-Reference/1-APPENDIX/Sizing.md

 # Sizing

 Sizing is fundamentally very similar to positioning.
+It makes use of the same units, which can be found [here](/1-APPENDIX/Positioning.md).

 ## Regular Sizing